 UNESCO's decision to inscribe flamenco on its esteemed list reflects its commitment to preserving and celebrating the intangible heritage that shapes societies.
 Flamenco's inclusion acknowledges its role in fostering a sense of identity, community, and intergenerational transmission, which is something that we have been defending at Dances of the World Society since 1994.

 We acknowledge that flamenco is not only a captivating performing art, it is also a living tradition that bridges the gap between the past, present, and future in our everyday lives.
 This is why, in 1995, I created the Flamenco Roots Program, to safeguard aspects of flamenco in danger of extinction.
-This is also why I am offering our unique flamenco cultural immersions in Spain.
+This is also why I am producing now the documentary series ¡Zambomba!
+Flamenco Christmas Around the Bonfire

 UNESCO's Embrace: Global Validation of Flamenco as a Ritual